FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-09-16-securing-a-cordova-app-implemented-with-angular-using-oidc-and-oauth2.md

 ### Modifying the Cordova configuration

-Cordova can be configured with the `config.xml` file which we ahve if we create a new cordova cordova project with the [Cordova CLI](https://cordova.apache.org/docs/en/latest/guide/cli/)
+Cordova can be configured with the `config.xml` file which we have if we create a new cordova cordova project with the [Cordova CLI](https://cordova.apache.org/docs/en/latest/guide/cli/)

 ```
 cordova create hello com.example.hello HelloWorld